Covid 19 coronavirus: A week under lockdown and people are still breaching the rules

 A week and a day have passed since the country went into Covid-19 lockdown - and people are still breaching the rules.

-The police 10-5 number is still busy and the newly formed online form to report breaches is also running hot - getting almost 10,000 reports by midday on Tuesday.
+The police 105 number is still busy and the online form to report breaches is also running hot - getting almost 10,000 reports by midday on Tuesday.

-On social media, members of the public from all parts of the country continue to report seeing groups of people out at the local park, not adhering to social distancing rules or visiting a relative's home.
+On social media, people from around the country continue to report seeing groups of people out at the local park, not adhering to social distancing rules or visiting a relative's home.

-Others have reported people out surfing and swimming still - against lockdown rules.
+Others have reported people out surfing and swimming - against lockdown rules.

-Surf Life Saving New Zealand is among those reminding people that that sort of thing is not allowed right now.
+Surf Life Saving New Zealand is among those reminding people that such activities are not allowed right now.

 "Yep, we know it sucks," a Facebook post read.